cjungmann/raspi/README.md

   - Open option **1 Change User Password**.
   - Set the new password.

+## Useful Raspberry Pi Utilities

+The pre-built Raspberry Pi OS *Raspbian* includes some useful utilities.

+- **vcgencmd** is a command that reports on the device.
+Within the command, there are a couple of useful commands:
+  - **vcgencd commands** returns a comma-separated list of vcgencmd commands.
+  - **vcgencmd measure_temp** returns the current CPU temperature.
+  - **vcgencmd get_throttled** returns 0 or 1 if the device is
+    currently slowed for safety against excess heat.

 ## Sources of Useful Information

 I couldn't have figured this out without the following resources.